Loading...

 Data residency pricing varies by model generation:

-• Claude Opus 4.6 and newer: US-only inference (inference_geo: "us") is priced at 1.1x the standard rate across all token pricing categories (input tokens, output tokens, cache writes, and cache reads).
+• Claude Opus 4.6, Claude Sonnet 4.6, and later: US-only inference (inference_geo: "us") is priced at 1.1x the standard rate across all token pricing categories (input tokens, output tokens, cache writes, and cache reads).

-• Global routing (inference_geo: "global" or omitted): Standard pricing applies.
+• Global routing (inference_geo: "global"): Standard pricing applies.

-This pricing applies to the Claude API (1P) only.
-Third-party platforms (AWS Bedrock, Google Vertex AI, Microsoft Foundry) have their own regional pricing.
-See the pricing page for details.
+This pricing applies to the Claude API (first-party) and Claude Platform on AWS.
+Partner-operated platforms (Bedrock and Vertex AI) have their own regional pricing.
+See Data residency pricing for details.

 If you use Priority Tier, the 1.1x multiplier for US-only inference also affects how tokens are counted against your Priority Tier capacity.
-Each token consumed with inference_geo: "us" draws down 1.1 tokens from your committed TPM, consistent with how other pricing multipliers (prompt caching, long context) affect burndown rates.
+Each token consumed with inference_geo: "us" draws down 1.1 tokens from your committed TPM, consistent with how other pricing multipliers (such as prompt caching) affect burndown rates.

 Batch API support